 From the Great Famine in Cork to America

 The long active life of Mother Jones is one of the great stories in the history of the labour movement, a movement which itself remains one of the greatest forces for improving social and labour justice across the world.
-Often attacked and denigrated, generation after generation of trade unionists have carried on seeking to improve working conditions for millions, campaigning for decent remuneration, safe working environments and fair play for women and men.
+Often attacked and denigrated, yet generation after generation of trade unionists have carried on seeking to improve working conditions for millions, campaigning for decent remuneration, safe working environments and fair play for women and men.
 By doing so, they have dramatically improved equality and social justice in wider society.

 The girl born Mary Harris in Cork back in 1837, has by any measure contributed to this unique story.
-Her very personal survival during the Great Famine in Cork, her survival during the yellow fever epidemic in Memphis and her survival during the flu pandemic of 1919 as well as coping with regular health problems brought on by sheer exhaustion is in itself a testament to this resilient woman.
+Her very personal survival during the Great Famine in Cork, her survival during the yellow fever epidemic in Memphis in 1867 and her survival during the flu pandemic of 1919 as well as coping with regular health problems brought on by sheer exhaustion is in itself a testament to this resilient woman.
 But that was not all!

-By the age of 35 “she had survived famine, fever and fire” (Marat Moore)
+By the age of 35 “she had survived famine, fever and fire” (historian, Marat Moore)

 To continue agitating to help others after losing her entire family was courageous.
-To do so in such a fearless manner by entering a macho male orientated world of mining and heavy industry was brave.
-By standing up to arrogant armed militias and unaccountable detective agencies, she displayed a rare courage.
-To defiantly challenge the State and legal authorities, controlled in many places by the wealthy capitalist owners of industry was heroic to many.
+To do so in such a fearless manner by entering a totally male orientated world of mining and heavy industry was extremely brave.
+By standing up to arrogant armed militias and unaccountable detective agencies, she displayed a rare and raw courage.
+To defiantly challenge the State and legal authorities, controlled in many places by the wealthy capitalist owners of industry was heroic.